Gauravkr7488/time-tracking-and-administration/README.md

 BugFixed: Empty standup reports are not supported or ones with a lowercase "was"
 BugFixed: Starting the timer on a task which is already present in the SR creates a new entry
 BugFixed: Random thigns are happenig when genereate worklog is used on file ending with .yml
+### 1.0.5

+BugFixed: The Worklog generator is only generating first worlkog and is working very randomly sometimes.

 ## For more information

 Contact me - Gaurav